Stop the destruction of the Amazon Rainforest

 We ask that the Brazilian government take immediate action to:

-- Preserve the Amazon rainforest by preventing that further deforestation take place in 2020 with particular regards to fires.
+- Preserve the Amazon rainforest by preventing that further deforestation take place with particular regards to fires.

 - Ensure the urgent protection of human and environmental rights defenders, including children.

 - Uphold indigenous people’s rights and enforce the protection of demarcated indigenous territories in Brazil.

 - Sign the Declaration on Children, Youth and Climate Action.

 Your decisive action will be linked to the survival of future generations at this historic moment for the climate of our planet and a failure to act effectively would likely impact countless lives.
 We underline the infallible and enforceable responsibility which you possess both as a government and as individuals.
 We further remind you that such petitions as this and other civil society expressions of discontent and demands for action are calls for accountability on your part as is intrinsic to the core of the democratic nature of your government and the positions afforded to you.